 "We looked at some best practices throughout the country and designed this program with the intention of helping foster community engagement within neighborhoods and to help enrich the residential areas of the city," Garriott said.

-Neighborhoods that apply and get the grant will receive five thousand dollars for their project.
+Neighborhoods that apply and get the grant will receive $5,000 for their project.

 The goal of the grant is to help create things like community gardens, improving community centers, creating benches or even public art.